turgaygulmez/gulp-rubbish/README.md

 gulp-rubbish
 ===========================

-> A gulp plugin which removes file(s) from given directory if the file is not used in the source file.
+> A gulp plugin which removes file(s) from a given directory if the file name is not used in the source file.

 Install with npm [URL](https://www.npmjs.com/)
 -------------------